tpoisot/DataSharingPaper/DataSharing-MS.md

 require thorough indexing.
 The large amount of hard to access data was dubbed 'dark data' [@Heidorn2008].
-The fraction of data falling within this category is likely to increase. [@Wicherts2006] surveyed the field of psychology, and showed that asking for the raw data often doesn't result in a successful data sharing outcome, even after 6 months of repeated inquiries.
+The fraction of data falling within this category is likely to increase. [@Wicherts2006] surveyed the field of psychology, and showed that asking for the raw data often does not result in a successful data sharing outcome, even after 6 months of repeated inquiries.
 Authors can claim to have 'lost' the data, can be extremely slow to reply, can ignore emails, the given contact email address may be invalid and difficult to find the